joeferner/node-portaudio/README.md

   channelCount: 2,
   sampleFormat: portAudio.SampleFormat16Bit,
   sampleRate: sampleRate,
-  deveiceId : 0 }); // Omit the deviceId to select the default device
+  deviceId : 0 }); // Omit the device to select the default device

 // Create a stream to pipe into the AudioWriter
 // Note that this does not strip the WAV header so a click will be heard at the beginning